r-moore/iac-benchmarks/README.md

 - Support for hot-reloading changes during development of Lambda functions
 - Licensing and costs

+## Known Issues

+There is a compatibility issue with the latest versions of terraform and LocalStack, affecting several of the tools in this repository when trying to deploy a DynamoDB table (see github issues [#13140](https://github.com/localstack/localstack/issues/13140) [#13155](https://github.com/localstack/localstack/issues/13155)).
+The workaround is to use an older version of the terraform provider.

 ## Contributions

 Please let me know if I've made an unfair comparison, missed an optimization, or just got something wrong.